raefkazi/Data-Mining-Referral-Advice/README.md

   - Random forest feature importance & experimentation with XGBoost & Decision Tree classification
 - ML Model building, evaluation and comparisom on 5-class, 4-class and binary classification (respectively with and without oversampling) using 5 ML models
   - Random forest
-  - Suport vektor machine
+  - Support vekcor machine
   - XGBoost
   - Decision Tree
   - Logistic regression
-  & 10-fold cross validation
+  We also evaluate our ML models using 10-fold cross validation

   To review this notebook, you can simply open the file inside your browser.